 It’s quite good, actually.

 Here’s an example from my own life.

 See the painting above?
-We saw it hanging in a gallery one summer and were smitten.
-We left the gallery without buying it.
+We saw it hanging in a gallery one summer vacation and were smitten.
+However, we left without buying it.
 After all, we were only there to look.
 But we couldn’t stop talking about it, so we returned to the gallery for one last look and that was that.
 The painting became ours.

 That was 2004, around the same time a powerful tsunami hit the Indian ocean.
 Remember?
-It was all over the news and the stories were heartbreaking.
-I remember turning away from a newspaper article, looking up at the new painting now hanging on our wall and thinking it could get destroyed in a flood, fire or some other unfortunate event.
+Heart breaking stories were all over the news.
+I remember turning away from a newspaper article, looking up at the new painting now hanging on our wall, and thinking it could get destroyed in a fire, flood, or some other unfortunate event.
 Oddly enough the thought wasn’t troubling.
 In fact, it put me at ease.

-By imagining the painting damaged or gone it suddenly became more precious to me.
+By imagining the painting damaged or gone it suddenly became more precious.
 It wasn’t about giving way to carelessness or neglect.
 It was accepting the painting could (will?) one day be gone AND appreciating it, all at once.

 That’s what a wabi-sabi perspective offers.
 Appreciation without the panic.

 This happened to me several years ago when I learned about wabi-sabi.
 Wabi-sabi (wobby-sobby) expresses things I’ve long felt but had no words for.

 Wabi-sabi (not to be confused with wasabi – the green condiment with the strong pungency eaten with sushi) is a concept deeply ingrained in Japanese society and notoriously hard to explain.

 I read somewhere if a culture has no word for something then it’s not considered important or significant.
 It’s not surprising there’s no direct translation of wabi-sabi into English.
 That’s because a wabi-sabi way of seeing the world is quite different from the way we typically see things in the West, especially when it comes to expressions of beauty.